zaikio/zaikio-mission-control-js-sdk/README.md

-# mission_control
+# Mission Control

-Mission Control - JavaScript client for mission_control
+This is the Javascript SDK for Zaikio Mission Control.

 ## Installation